jakand979/circular_buffer/README.md

 There were early circular buffer implementations in hardware (keyboard buffer) or for example in oscilloscope.

 Files in project:
-- main.c - demonstration of buffer functionality
+- main.c - console demo of buffer functionality
-- circular_buffer.c - function definitions
+- circular_buffer.c - helper functions definitions
-- circular_buffer.h - function and structure declarations header file
+- circular_buffer.h - main structure and helper functions declarations